BloomTechBackend/bd-team-project-crypto-wizards/project_documents/integration_test_plan.md

 **GIVEN (Preconditions):**

 1. A valid username and password are provided.
-2. The user has a porfolio and has a transaction history
+2. The user has a portfolio and has a transaction history

 **WHEN (Action(s)):**